Lovelyn1/Walmart_sales/README.md

 - What the over all sales trend ?
 - Which product line are top sellers ?
 - What are the peak sales perods?
-- What gender buys more from the
+- What gender has the majority customers?

 ### Data Analysis